-Red Gates School works with parents and carers to actively promote the 'Every Child Matters' agenda, providing an educational environment where children can be safe, secure and healthy, enjoy learning and achieve to the best of their ability, becoming as independent as possible.
+Red Gates School works with parents and carers to provide an educational environment where children can be safe, secure and healthy, enjoy learning and achieve to the best of their ability, becoming as independent as possible.

 The staff members at Red Gates recognise the importance of developing a partnership with parents, listening to what they say and treating their contribution as intrinsically important to the development of pupils.
 Mutual respect will always be advocated at Red Gates, as will the recognition of equality between parents and professionals.
 Our practice will actively reflect the Statutory Code of Practice on the Duty to Promote Race Equality, and equality of opportunity and good race relations across all areas of school activity.
 Promoting race equality is central to the ethos at Red Gates.
 The following elements are vital within this partnership: